How to Choose the Best Interactive Display for Business?

 Working remotely poses many difficulties to business owners.
 That’s especially true when you’re navigating teams that require a great deal of collaboration to accomplish the tasks at hand.

-Interactive flat panel displays are a giant evolutionary leap for company collaboration practices.
+Interactive whiteboards are a giant evolutionary leap for company collaboration practices.
 They enable a level of meeting and conference room engagement that’s never been possible before, with high-quality multimedia content and interactive features that can be digested and edited in real-time.

-The technology may appear complex at times, but with the right operating system and wireless screen mirroring compatibility, many interactive displays can be operated with ease and a relatively small learning curve for managers and employers alike.
+The technology may appear complex at times, but with the right operating system, wireless screen mirroring, and USB-C connectivity, many interactive displays can be operated with ease and a relatively small learning curve for managers and employers alike.

-AG Neovo has looked to prioritize ease-of-use alongside comprehensive business collaboration technology within its Meetboard interactive flat panel display series.
+AG Neovo has looked to prioritize ease-of-use alongside comprehensive business collaboration technology within Meetboard 3.
 Dual-stylus annotations and multi-device compatibility are intertwined in an Android-based operating system that’s designed to be instantly recognizable and understandable to users.

 With the added option of a range of sharing functions, AG Neovo Meetboard 3 helps you and your team stay on the same track after your meeting and provide your business with the technological platform to collaborate in confidence long into the future.